Our Maths Curriculum

 - Teachers tease out the misconceptions to steer children back on track.

 - Children are given concise, timely feedback and time to think, explore and reflect verbally or with written feedback to challenge or support.

 What is teaching for mastery?

 Mastery is not just being able to memorise key facts and procedures.
-Mastery is about knowing why and how and being able to use one’s knowledge appropriately, flexibly and creatively and to apply it in new and unfamiliar situations.
+Mastery is about knowing ‘why’ and ‘how’, and being able to use one’s knowledge appropriately, flexibly and creatively and to apply it in new and unfamiliar situations.
 The children acquire a “deep, long-term, secure and adaptable” understanding of mathematics.

 Developing teaching for mastery

-Challenging All Learners
+Challenging All Learners:

 Challenge for all groups of learners must be an intrinsic part of maths lessons.
 It is expected that the vast majority of children will be taught the same content at the same time.
 Challenge can be incorporated into lessons using skilful questioning; pupils who grasp concepts quickly should be challenged through rich and sophisticated problems – ‘go deeper’ – rather than accelerating into new content.
-All pupils should encounter challenging problems, but different pupils will engage with problems at their own depth and with differing levels of support from manipulatives as well as teachers’ guidance.
+All pupils should encounter challenging reasoning problems, but different pupils will engage with problems at their own depth and with differing levels of support from manipulatives as well as teachers’ guidance.

 We aim to work towards a position where our lessons are pitched in such a way that all children are expected and enabled to achieve regardless of their individual starting point.
 Pupils that are experiencing difficulties and have misconceptions are identified through immediate teacher assessment and addressed with timely ‘keep up’ rather than ‘catch up’ intervention.